Snowflake Integration Guide

 In this example scenario, the advertiser/data provider has stored the EUIDs in a table named AUDIENCE_WITH_EUID

 , as shown in the third example.
-The advertiser/data provider can use this timestamp value to determine which EUIDs need to be regenerated.
+The advertiser/data provider can compare these timestamps to the current time to determine which EUIDs need to be regenerated.

 select * from AUDIENCE_WITH_EUID;